 “When I first took on the role as Plant Manager in Inverness it was owned by Moray Firth Maltings, but in 2000 when I became the Production Manager for Scotland, both Hugh Baird and Moray Firth had merged to become Bairds Malt as it is known today,”

-Mark was elected a Fellow of The Institute of Brewing & Distilling in 2018 after over 10 years of committee work with the Scottish Section of The Institute of Brewing and Distilling, which included Chairman of the World-Wide Distilled Spirits Conference held in Glasgow in 2014 and Chairman of the Institute of Brewing and Distilling, Scottish Section in 2015 and 2016.
+Mark was elected a Fellow of The Institute of Brewing & Distilling in 2018 after over 10 years of committee work with the Scottish Section of The Institute of Brewing and Distilling.
+His role included being Chairman of the World-Wide Distilled Spirits Conference held in Glasgow in 2014 and Chairman of the Institute of Brewing and Distilling, Scottish Section in 2015 and 2016.

 Ann Miller, MA Hons

-Ann was one of the founders of the Festival which she served as a volunteer Director for 20 years and is a Lifetime Ambassador.
-She was honoured to be made a Keeper of the Quaich in 2012.
+Ann was one of the founders of the Festival in 1999 which she served as a volunteer Director for 20 years.
+She was honoured to be made its Lifetime Ambassador in 2007.

-Since 2020 Ann has been independent as the Dram Queen, and offers entertaining and informative bespoke Scotch whisky experiences in which she shares her passion, knowledge and behind the scenes expertise.
-Ann is an Accredited Educator and Provider of a range of training courses throughout Scotland for the Edinburgh Whisky Academy.
+Since 2020 Ann has been independent as The Dram Queen, offering entertaining and informative Scotch whisky experiences in Speyside and beyond in which she shares her passion, knowledge and behind the scenes expertise.
+Ann is also an Accredited Educator and Provider of a range of training courses throughout Scotland for the Edinburgh Whisky Academy.

 Jim Simpson